-SAX J1808.4-3658 is known to show energy dependent time lags in which soft X-rays lag hard X-rays, i.e. the pulse peaks at a later phase in softer energies (e.g., Cui et al. 1998; Gierliński et al. 2002; Hartman et al. 2009; Ibragimov & Poutanen 2009).
-We also found similar trend with LAXPC.
-The lags for fundamental component is soft and increased from 3 to ~ 10 keV.
-While the harmonic component showed opposite trend, i.e. hard lags of similar order.
-The lags of SAX J1808.4-3658 are flux dependent and increases with drop in accretion rate.
-The soft lags in the fundamental observed throughout the outbursts while lags for harmonic are less pronounced or becomes hard lags when source flux is high (Hartman et al. 2009; Ibragimov & Poutanen 2009).
-These lags can be explained by the model where the soft thermal component and Comptonization emissivity (or beaming) patterns are different, which is affected in a different way by the fast stellar rotation (Gierliński et al. 2002; Poutanen & Gierliński 2003; Ibragimov & Poutanen 2009).

-The 0.3-25 keV broadband spectrum of SAX J1808.4-3658 was well described by the combination of a thermal component as multicoloured blackbody, Comptonized emission of soft thermal photons and emission lines.
-A multi-coloured disc-like component statistically better fits the soft continuum than a single temperature blackbody.
-The thermal emission was found to be of ~ 1 keV temperature with compact emission size, possibly from NS or accretion column.
-The Comptonized emission associated to a hot corona is characterized by a photon index of 1.67.
+in which soft X-rays lag hard X-rays, that is, the pulse peaks at a later phase in softer energies (e.g. Cui, Morgan & Titarchuk 1998; Gierliński et al. 2002; Hartman et al. 2009; Ibragimov & Poutanen 2009).
+We also found a similar trend with the LAXPC.
+The lag for the fundamental component is soft and increased from 3 to ~ 10 keV, whereas the harmonic component showed the opposite trend (i.e. hard lags of similar order).
+The lags of SAX J1808.4-3658 are flux-dependent and increase with a drop in the accretion rate.
+The soft lags in the fundamental component are observed throughout the outbursts while lags for the harmonic component are less pronounced or become hard lags when source flux is high (Hartman et al. 2009; Ibragimov & Poutanen 2009).
+These lags can be explained by the model where the soft thermal component and Comptonization emissivity (or beaming) patterns are different, which are affected in a different way by the fast stellar rotation (Gierliński et al. 2002; Poutanen & Gierliński 2003; Ibragimov & Poutanen 2009).
+The 0.3-25 keV broad-band spectrum of SAX J1808.4-3658 was well described by the combination of a thermal component as a multicoloured blackbody, Comptonized emission of soft thermal photons and emission lines.
+A multicoloured disc-like component statistically better fits the soft continuum than a single-temperature blackbody.
+The thermal emission was found to be of ~ 1 keV temperature with compact emission size, possibly from an NS or accretion column.
+The Comptonized emission associated with a hot corona is characterized by a photon index of 1.67.
 A power-law photon index of 1.89 was measured from NuSTAR observation of 2019 at the outburst peak (Sanna et al. 2019).
-The electron temperature of corona was unconstrained and input seed temperature was found to be ~ 0.3 keV for blackbody seed and ~ 0.5 keV for diskbb seed.
-This soft component provides the seed photons to the Comptonized medium which is not directly visible.
-The best-fitting spectral parameters suggest that the source was in the hard spectral state during the AstroSat observation (Table 4).
+The electron temperature of the corona was unconstrained and the input seed temperature was found to be ~ 0.3 keV for the blackbody seed and ~ 0.5 keV for the diskbb seed.
+This soft component provides the seed photons to the Comptonized medium, which is not directly visible.
+The bestfitting spectral parameters suggest that the source was in the hard spectral state during the AstroSat observation (Table 4).
 Throughout the outburst, the X-ray spectrum was hard during both the main outburst peak and the reflaring period (Bult et al. 2019b,c; Sanna et al. 2019).
-The hardness ratio observed from AstroSat did not show any significant variations, suggesting source to be in the same state throughout the observation duration.
-Also, no significant variations in the hardness ratio was observed with Swift/XRT during the whole outburst of 2019 (Baglio et al. 2020).
-Therefore, SAX J1808.4-3658 never left the hard state and went directly from a hard-state main outburst to the reflaring state (see e.g. Patruno et al. 2016; Baglio et al. 2020).
+The hardness ratio observed from AstroSat did not show any significant variations, suggesting that the source was in the same state throughout the observation.
+Also, no significant variations in the hardness ratio were observed with Swift/XRT during the whole outburst of 2019 (Baglio et al. 2020).
+Therefore, SAX J1808.4-3658 never left the hard state and went directly from a hard-state main outburst to a reflaring state (see, e.g. Patruno et al. 2016; Baglio et al. 2020).
 During the outburst of 2015, Di Salvo et al. (2019) reported the state transition in SAX J1808.4-3658 with XMM-Newton (soft state) and NuSTAR (hard state) observations.